The journey to getting to us is a beautiful travel adventure and a tour of Costa Rica all in itself.

-There are a few different route options and each has several different fun and beautiful, modes of transportation - all which land you a 15-20 min walk from the Hostel, so once you know your route ~ please let us know the details of your travel plans and arrival time so we can be there to welcome you, guide you, and support you with your luggage.
+There are a few different route options, all of which land you a 15-20 min walk from the Hostel, so once you know your route ~ please let us know the details of your travel plans and arrival time so we can be there to welcome you, guide you, and support you with your luggage.

 Please Be In Contact With Us About Your Arrival Plans

-As you know by now, we are wonderfully remote, which is an extraordinary experience in this modern day world.
-We currently do not have internet or easily accessible cell service (there is some on other beaches along the coast) so in planning your trip in advance, it is very important that you please be in contact with Keidy-Tatiana +506 8450 7198 also via WhatsApp, or firstname.lastname@example.org at our mainland office and she will relay your travel plans and arrival times to us.
-This way we can stay aware of supporting you with any needs that may arise en route, and most importantly - - we will be waiting for you when you arrive to help you with your things and guide you to the Hostel.
+We currently do not have internet or easily accessible cell service (it is available at other beaches nearby), so in planning your trip in advance it is very important that you please be in contact with Keidy Tatiana +506 8450 7198, or via WhatsApp, or firstname.lastname@example.org at our mainland office, and she will relay your travel plans and arrival times to us.
+This way we can stay aware of supporting you with any needs that may arise en route, and most importantly - we will be waiting for you when you arrive to help you with your things and guide you to the Hostel.

 If you do not make arrangements with your current provider to have service in Costa Rica: